jleon253/my-google-map/README.md

-# Mapas
+# My Google Map

+This project is a small test of new google maps component for Angular 9, using Angular Material for the UI.

+**DEMO:**

+### Dev tools used:

+> - HTML 5, Angular Material, Reactive Forms
+> - Angular 9, ES6
+> - Google Maps API

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.

 ## Development server